eluv-io/elv-live-js/README.md

 1. Create and configure a live stream content object

-  This can be performed with the Fabric Browser
+  A live stream content object can be created in the Fabric Browser.
+Configuration can be performed with `elv-stream config`.

 2. Create a 'stream'

-  A live stream content object is only active once you create a 'stream'.
+  A live stream content object is only active once a 'stream' is created with `elv-stream create`.

 3. Start the 'stream'

-  This is the process by which the stream is listening for input and is ready to stream.
+  Running `elv-stream start` will initiate listening for input.
+Once it is received, streaming begins.

 4. Stop or Reset the 'stream'

   During streaming, you can stop (pause) or reset the stream which will discontinue playout until the stream is restarted.
+The respective commands are `elv-stream stop` and `elv-stream reset`.

 5. Terminate the stream

-  The stream is ended and can no longer be restarted.
+  After `elv-stream terminate` is run, the stream is ended and can no longer be restarted.
 You can create a new stream within the same content object.